 During my visit a couple of years ago, Teresa was furious because hunters had wandered onto her land.
 Wild pheasant and rabbits frolic in this area, usually untroubled by man.
 Part of the environmental vision that Nico and Teresa have also pertains to animals and how healthy the area is for them.
 Nico and Teresa also breed ducks in their pond and grow vegetables in an orchard.

 While Nico and Teresa noted that they haven’t seen much excitement in Italy over organic wines, especially because of the difficult economic situation that most people are facing.
-However, the pair remain convinced that they are absolutely certain that this is the direction for them and for the future of their wines.
+However, the pair remain convinced that they are absolutely certain that this is the right direction for them and for the future of their wines.

 Barbara gave me lots of tips for my homemade wine making.
 Barbara and I also talked about her brand ambassadorship for the Italian design label, Aeronautica Miitare.
 Whenever I see her, she has the most impressive clothes from the company.
 Maybe this trip I will buy something from them.